The fall of Assad in Syria transformed Turkey and Saudi Arabia from rivals to partners. Will it last? - ExBulletin

 Their interests have lined up in a post-Assad Syria, so the two went from rivalry to pragmatic cooperation, said Alghannam.

-Ankara and Riyadh shared concerns about the influence disproportionate by Irans in Syria under Assad who disappeared with the ousting of Assad and the two now want to ensure that Tehran “ “ `does not stage a return, he added.
+Ankara and Riyadh shared concerns about the influence disproportionate by Irans in Syria under Assad who disappeared with the ouster of Assad and the two now want to ensure that Tehran “ “ does not stage a return, he added.

 They also had their own security problems in Türkiye in Syria because of its long unstable border with Syria and the Turkish Kurdish groups which asked for refuges with Syrian Kurds.